 - Flat polypropylene bags - Standard plastic bag with seal on the bottom and opening at top, often called as flat bags

-- Gussetted polypropylene bags - Polypropylene bags with fitted bottom and expandable sides (gusset) form to the shape of your product called as 'Side gussetted bag'.
-Also bag with fixed sides with expanded bottom referred to as 'Bottom gussetted bag'.
+- Gusseted polypropylene bags - Polypropylene bags with fitted bottom and expandable sides (gusset) form to the shape of your product called as 'Side gusseted bag'.
+Also bag with fixed sides with expanded bottom referred to as 'Bottom gusseted bag'.

 - Reclosable polypropylene bags - Reclosable bags have a simple plastic ridge that clicks shut and pulls open for continual re-use.

 - Peel n' seal polypropylene bags - Polypropylene bags with a resealable adhesive strip already attached for convenience - just peel and seal!
 Peel back release strip and fold to seal on short side of the bag.

 - Bags on roll - Bags attached by perforation and rolled up on a core